HinaAppreciator/repo-for-ID/README.md

 Testing
 For any scenarios that have not been automated, test the user stories manually and provide as much detail as is relevant.
 A particularly useful form for describing your testing process is via scenarios, such as:

-Contact form:
+feedback form:
-Go to the "Contact Us" page
-Try to submit the empty form and verify that an error message about the required fields appears Try to submit the form with an invalid email address and verify that a relevant error message appears Try to submit the form with all inputs valid and verify that a success message appears.
+empty message will return invalid empty name will not return invalid

 In addition, you should mention in this section how your project looks and works on different browsers and screen sizes.

-You should also mention in this section any interesting bugs or problems you discovered during your testing, even if you haven't addressed them yet.
+You should also mention in this section any interesting bugs or problems you discovered during your testing, even if you haven't addressed them yet. while making the website, trying to view it on mobile causes a whitespace the the right side.

+you need to click on the text and not the image itself to access the other pages.

 If this section grows too long, you may want to split it off into a separate file and link to it from here.

 Credits
 Content
-The text for section Y was copied from the Wikipedia article Z
+N/A

 Media